Department of Italian

 are taught in groups of around 8 to 10 students.
 Oral supervisions are held weekly in smaller groups of 2 to 4 students.

 Students are encouraged to supplement this formal teaching by independent study, for which the Faculty offers a variety of resources, including the Language Centre, the Computer-Assisted Language Learning Facility, and TV and Video viewing facilities.
-For details, see the 'Resources' section of the website, which also includes information on the Italian Society and on vacation courses in Italy.
+You will also find links to some helpful online resources further down this page.

 Teaching for the 'Texts and Contexts' paper will include lectures and seminars on each of the set texts, as well as weekly supervisions in small groups (2-3 students).
 In addition, the IA Translation/Commentary class will be directed in part to preparation for the commentary element of this paper.